Code-Institute-Submissions/away-day/README.md

 layer.
 - Fixture API implementation - the holy grail!
 There's a host of sports data APIs out there, especially for football, and I'd love to be able to generate a team's fixtures, then select an opponent that way.
-- Itineraries - to store locations would be great for users who are planning far in advance of a trip, while a 'Current Location' feature would allow users to bypass the club selection phase, especially if there are multiple dropdowns and they are looking for somewhere to go immediately.
+- Itineraries - the ability to store locations would be great for users who are planning far in advance of a trip, while a 'Current Location' feature would allow users to bypass the club selection phase, especially if there are multiple dropdowns and they are looking for somewhere to go immediately.